on orders of $85 or more

 Welch Settlers in Canada in the 19th Century

-- James Welch, aged 21, arrived in Saint John, NB in 1833 aboard the ship "John & Mary" from Belfast
+- James Welch, aged 21, arrived in Saint John, New Brunswick in 1833 aboard the ship "John & Mary" from Belfast, Ireland

-- Joseph Welch, aged 20, arrived in Saint John, NB in 1833 aboard the ship "John & Mary" from Belfast
+- Joseph Welch, aged 20, arrived in Saint John, New Brunswick in 1833 aboard the ship "John & Mary" from Belfast, Ireland

-- Robert Welch, aged 40, a labourer, arrived in Saint John, NB aboard the ship "Salus" in 1833
+- Robert Welch, aged 40, a labourer, arrived in Saint John, New Brunswick aboard the ship "Salus" in 1833

-- Catherine Welch, aged 45, arrived in Saint John, NB aboard the ship "Salus" in 1833
+- Catherine Welch, aged 45, arrived in Saint John, New Brunswick aboard the ship "Salus" in 1833

 - Jabin T Welch, who arrived in Canada in 1834